Davide-Console/AN2DL_2022_homework2/README.md

 AN2DL_2022_homework2
 Berzoini Raffaele, Console Davide, Manzo Noemi

-Our project has been developed with TensorFlow X.X.X and python X.X
+Our project has been developed with TensorFlow 2.4.1 and python 3.9.15pr

 In a terminal execute:
 ```bash